-It’s definitely one of the best buys out there, and a great deal for less than $90.
-But you’ll have to shop around to avoid paying too much.
-Usually the best price is over here at Amazon, in my experience.
+It’s definitely one of the best buys out there.
+You’ll have to shop around to avoid paying too much, but when checking I found one the best prices (and free shipping!) at Amazon.

 It has the same great looks and simple controls as the AC1600.4, but you give up a few things: